 Christian charities are organizations that want to help those in need.
 It’s important to know what type of charity you want to donate to, as they’re not all the same.
 Some charities provide disaster relief while others fund research.

 Some of the top Christian charities out there are working on ending poverty, providing food, and helping with disaster relief.
 A Christian charity can be a great companion if you’re looking for a way to give back!

-Here are 9 Christian Charities that are worth considering this year in 2022 (in no particular order):
+Here are 9 Christian Charities that are worth donating to this year in 2023: